Guitar Center Shipping

 These are two carriers that offer great value when it comes to shipping.
 As shoppers, we don’t want to be waiting longer than we need to or incur impossible charges.
 They help get packages to customers efficiently, depending on where they ship from.

-With buying guitars online, we need great service and affordable charges, and so GC utilizes these carriers to provide both.
+We need great service and affordable charges.
+And so GC utilizes these carriers to provide both.
 It also helps Guitar Center ship safely.

 Even though stores try to prevent damage to shipments, sometimes it is not avoidable.
 Whether it is the fault of the carrier or the shipper, these things can happen.

 Sometimes, in the hustle of packaging up an order to be shipped, a person might miss a step.
-When this happens, the items inside the package might be damaged from moving around loosely.
+When this happens, the items inside the package might be damaged.
+All from moving around loosely.

-And sometimes a carrier might be a bit too rough with the package, and even though it was packed well, damage results.
+And sometimes a carrier might be a bit too rough with the package.
+Even though it was packed well, damage resulted.
 This is the way it goes when shopping from their website.

-When you purchase a musical instrument from Guitar Center, they normally ship the same day if the order arrives before 3 P.M.
+Guitar Center normally ships the same day if the order arrives before 3 P.M.
 ET.
-Standard ground shipments can range anywhere from 2-5 business days if there were no expedited shipping options selected.
+Standard ground shipments can range anywhere from 2-5 business days.
+Only if there were no expedited shipping options selected.